Yoga Practice Outline

 3 rounds of kapalabhati (with or without retention)

-6 - 12 rounds of alternate nostril breathing (anuloma viloma) inhale on the count of 4 retain the
+6 - 12 rounds of alternate nostril breathing (anuloma viloma) inhale on the count of 4 retain the breath for 16 and exhale 8

 Sit quietly and observe the breath then lie down and relax once again in savasana